NWChemEx/Chemist/docs/source/developer/design/fragmenting/capping/cap.rst

    |AC| bond

 .. _cc_multiple_objects:

 multiple objects
    Caps are usually monovalent.
 They also are usually comprised of a single center; however, this is not always the case.
 In general the caps needed for breaking up ``Nuclei`` objects will also be ``Nuclei`` objects.

-.. _cc_container:

-container
-   The ``CapSet`` class should be container-like with the elements being the individual caps.
-It is assumed that each cap is only added once (thus it is set-like), but is also indexable.

 Out of Scope
 ============